National Family Health Survey

-The National Family Health Survey (NFHS) is an India-wide survey conducted by Ministry of Health and Family Welfare, Government of India, with the International Institute for Population Sciences serving as the nodal agency.
+The National Family Health Survey (NFHS) is an India-wide survey conducted by the Ministry of Health and Family Welfare, Government of India, with the International Institute for Population Sciences serving as the nodal agency.
+The NFHS is one of the global surveys conducted by the United States Agency for International Development (USAID) through its Demographic and Health Survey (DHS) program.

 History

-In 1992-93, the first round of the National Family Health Survey was conducted in three phases.
+In 1992–93, the first round of the National Family Health Survey was conducted in three phases.
 The main objective of the survey was to collect reliable and up-to-date information on fertility, family planning, mortality, and maternal and child health.
-Subsequently, three other rounds conducted between 1998 to 2016.
+Subsequently, three other rounds were conducted between 1998 and 2016.

-The latest being NFHS 5 that started in 2019, however, was stalled amid the COVID-19 associated lockdown.
+The latest survey is NFHS 5, which started in 2019.
+However, the survey was stalled amid the COVID-19 associated lockdown.
 Eventually, the NFHS-5 findings were released in December 2020.
 Based on these findings, the ministry has set up a technical expert group to improve indicators pertaining to Malnutrition, Stunting, Anaemia, and C-Section.